x95castle1/docs-tap/getting-started.md

 2. The administration, set up, and management of Supply Chains, Security Tools, Services, and Application Accelerators.

 ### Prerequisites

 In order to take full advantage of this document, ensure you have followed [Installing Tanzu Application Platform](install-intro.md).

----

-## Section 1: Developing Your First Application on Tanzu Application Platform

-In this section, you will deploy a simple web application to the platform, enable debugging and see your code updates added to the running application as you save them.

 Before getting started, ensure the following prerequisites are in place: